Hair Thinning at The Front: Why & What to Do

 Minoxidil

 Sold under the brand name Regaine, minoxidil is a topical foam designed to prevent hair loss and regrow hair.
-Minoxidil works by increasing blood flow to hair follicles, resulting in an expansion in the size of the follicle that stimulates hair growth.
+Minoxidil works by increasing blood flow, resulting in an expansion in the size of the follicle that stimulates hair growth.
 The process also strengthens existing hair thanks to the increased availability of nutrients within the extra blood flow that the medication provides.

 Applied twice daily, many men notice the effects of Regaine within two months of beginning treatment.